penninesoaringclub/newsletter/content/posts/2025-03/index.md

 ---

-Fly safe, see you in March.
+Fly safe, see you in April.